Instrumentation & Services

 Download Optical Configuration (XLS)

 The BD Biosciences LSR II is a configurable, high-end, analytical cytometer.
-A reliable platform well suited to complex polychromatic flow cytometry, the Salk’s Flow Core has two units equipped with 5 lasers, and the maximum 18 fluorescence detectors.
+A reliable platform well suited to complex polychromatic flow cytometry, the Salk’s Flow Core has two units equipped with 5 lasers, and the maximum 18 fluorescence detectors, along with forward and side scatter (FSC and SSC).
 Since the two are configured similarly, users are able to move easily from one instrument to the other.
 LSRII-2 is also equipped with a HTS (High Throughput Screening) module, which enables samples to be acquired in multi-well plates.
 The LSR II cytometer runs on BD FACS Diva acquisition software.
-Both units are located in the lower NE basement: LSRII-1 is located in the STEM Core, while LSRII-2 located across the corridor in the main FCCF Sorter Room.
+Both units are located in the Analyzer Room.

 - Practical Flow Cytometry– 4th Edition (Howard Shapiro)